Tidings – Canada

 Tokyo, On August 23, Jim Currie wrote, “At the end of last month I passed a most significant milestone.
 It was 50 years ago on July 28 that I first arrived in Japan from Canada.
 I never thought that I would be privileged to visit some 10 different Asiatic countries with the gospel.
 I have just finished a short series over in Tonami, a city on the Japan Sea coast, overlooking China.”

-Puerto Vallarta, Helped by local brethren, David Alves had a series of gospel meetings.
+Puerto Vallarta, A series of gospel meetings was held.
 Many new people attended regularly and several souls trusted Christ.

 Sam Maze visited Montserrat, his former field of service, on his way to St. Lucia recently.
 He wrote, “It is so sad to see its present state, with little or no improvement since I was there last year.
 People are still in public shelters and generally speaking the island is in a pitiful condition.
 Three-quarters of the island remains closed and clouds of dust follow every vehicle.
 However, we were able to visit some who attended our meetings regularly and they received us with open arms.”